...

 Focusing Resources

-By reducing the number of cases that are not genuine neglect, child protective services can better allocate their resources and attention to cases where children are truly at risk, enhancing the effectiveness of interventions and support services.
+By focusing on genuine neglect cases, child protective services can more effectively use their resources to help children who are truly at risk.
+This improves the impact of interventions and support services.

 Need Help?
 Call Us Now!